Staff at the Turfgrass Information Center

 Mike was a student employee at TIC while finishing bachelor’s degrees in accounting and psychology.
 After working full time in the accounting field for a few years, Mike rejoined TIC in 2005.
 Mike manages the day-to-day operations of TIC, and acts as the coordinator for student groups handling digitization projects and descriptive serials.

 Elisabeth was hired full-time in May of 2012 after working more than four years as a student employee, on-call, and temporary employee within TIC.
 Elisabeth graduated from Michigan State University in spring 2011.
 Elisabeth assists Mike in day-to-day operations, focusing especially on external communications, and coordinates the descriptive monographic student group, and the collections management student group.

 There are many students working in TIC.
 They come from very diverse majors such as: nursing, computer science, museum studies, jazz studies, accounting, and crop and soil sciences to mention a few.
 In many ways, the students are the backbone of the unit.
 They provide the inputting of the basic descriptive records and indexing them.
 In addition, they proof the records to ensure that errors are caught and corrected.
-Additionally, as TIC continues to partner with publishers and associations to digitize and make available publications, roles played by TIC student employees continue to expand.
-Student employees are relied upon to determine online article availability, maintain URLs, design websites, create web pages, file and organize materials, serve walk-in traffic, and an assortment of other tasks!
+As TIC continues to partner with publishers and associations to digitize and make available publications, roles played by TIC student employees continue to expand.
+Student employees are relied upon to determine online article availability, maintain URLs, file and organize materials, serve walk-in traffic, and an assortment of other tasks!

 Volunteers and Interns

 Interns from library and/or information science programs provide staffing for projects that might not otherwise be completed for years.
 Volunteers such as retired faculty contribute time and expertise to work on projects that the staff and student employees would not have to time to complete or the knowledge to complete.
 We encourage your involvement!